-“We found that very few adults in the United States are truly illiterate,” explained Rachel Pioch, a sophomore graphic design major from Northwood, Ohio.
+“We found that very few adults in the United States are truly illiterate,” explained Vicki Moga, a sophomore advertising design major from Stow, Ohio.
 “But, there are too many adults with low literacy skills who lack the foundation they need to find and keep decent jobs, support their children’s education and participate actively in civic life.”

-“The Literacy Volunteers of America provided a lot of information about adult illiteracy in the United States,” described Andrew Adams, a sophomore graphic design major from Hudson, Ohio.
-“We were presented with an opportunity have an experience with a project similar to that of the professional world.
+“The Literacy Volunteers of America provided a lot of information about adult illiteracy in the United States,” stated Kevin Drain, a sophomore graphic design major from Urbana, Ohio.
+“We were presented with an opportunity similar to that of the professional world.
 The skills we learned were really practical.”

 The Literacy Volunteers of America defined adult literacy as “as the ability to read, write and speak English proficiently, to compute and solve problems, and to use technology in order to become a lifelong learner and to be effective in the family, in the workplace and in the community.”
 But, according to the instructor, Associate Professor Brit Rowe, it was much more important for the students to learn about the design process, not just definitions and adult literacy initiatives in this country.

 “Students needed to understand what literacy programs were available and what strategies they offered,” said Rowe.
 “Eventually, students learned the power that media can play to encourage people to seek help and thereby improve the quality of lives.”

 Translating what students learn in the classroom to real world design solutions has been a key success to the graphic design program at Ohio Northern.
 “It was important to provide students with the opportunity to work with real clients,” said Rowe.